 It’s simple, really.
 Either go online (which we recommend), or visit your friendly local cannabis business to find out what’s available.
 In the past, local community groups have been known to organise informal seed swap events.
 These sound like a great opportunity to make use of any surplus seeds, so ask around or look online to find out if there are any similar events happening soon.

-What are the best strains of cannabis to grow in Michigan?
+What are the best Michigan outdoor strains to grow?

 As a northern state, Michigan is perhaps a little less sunny than other weed-friendly states such as California or Colorado.
 However, as you’ll probably be growing your plants indoors the local climate won’t actually have much bearing on which varieties will work best.